scala-android/sbt-android/README.md

 # Android SDK Plugin for SBT #

-Current version is 0.6.1
+Current version is 0.7.0-SNAPSHOT

+Note: 0.7.0 and later is incompatible with build files for previous versions of the plugin.

 ## Description ##

 This is a simple plugin for existing and newly created android projects.
-It is tested and developed against sbt 0.11.2; I have not verified whether other versions work.
+It is tested and developed against sbt 0.11.2 and 0.12.3; I have not verified whether other versions work.

 The plugin supports normal android projects and projects that reference library projects.
 3rd party libraries can be included by placing them in